 2. Explain Adversity Before It Strikes

-- The shipment company delayed picking the parcel.
+- The shipment company delayed picking the parcel

-3. Elaborate FAQ Section
+3. Build an Elaborate FAQ Section

 People acknowledge the efforts made by companies to solve problems proactively.
 So, it’s somewhat meaningful to help them beforehand, and the most significant way to rescue customers in advance is to motivate them for self-help.